How a short sale or foreclosure can impact your credit score

 Ways to avoid a foreclosure or short sale

 As you can see, both foreclosures and short sales can negatively impact your credit score and make it harder to pursue future financial opportunities.
 Foreclosures are the result of consistently missing mortgage payments, while short sales may occur due to lack of funds to cover all your debts.
-A short sale could also be seen as a way to avoid a foreclosure, because you're avoiding the missed payments remark and are instead looking to settle your debts in other ways.
+A short sale could also be seen as a way to avoid a foreclosure, because you're selling in an effort to avoid the missed payments remark and are instead looking to settle your debts in other ways.

-However, if you want to avoid a short sale and the consequences that could come from that, you may want to consider applying for mortgage assistance options offered by your lender, which could include a loan modification that may offer a reduced monthly payment.
+However, if you want to avoid a short sale, you may want to consider applying for mortgage assistance options offered by your lender, which could include a loan modification that may offer a reduced monthly payment.
 So, how can you avoid getting to a point where you need to foreclose or short sale your home?

 You can: